hoya1101/springTest/README.md

 @Service has additional feature of @Component.
 Component: considered as candidates for auto-detection when using annotation-based configuration and classpath scanning.

-Other class-level annotations may be considered as identifying a component as well, typically a special kind of component: e.g. @Repository and @Aspect annotation.
+Other class-level annotations may be considered as identifying a component as well, typically a special kind of component: e.g. @Repository, @Service and @Aspect annotation.

+@Service: This annotation is a general-purpose stereotype and individual teams may narrow their semantics and use as appropriate.